 What do we do?

 We support also the sea turtle nursery Palo de Oro in Isla Juan Venado Nature Reserve that is run by the local community at Las Peñitas.
-Last year around 6000 baby sea turtles were released from this nursery, and we hope to reach the same number this year, although the challenges are big in this area; poaching being the biggest one.
+Last year around 6000 baby sea turtles were released from this nursery, and we hope to double it this year, although the challenges are big in this area; poaching being the biggest one.

 Photos: Marthe Kalleklev/Rigo Sampson/Renate Brønstad